Roasted Bok Choy

 Bok choy has a mild, fresh flavor that’s a cross between cabbage and celery.
 When it’s roasted, it becomes a bit sweet.

 You can eat both the stalks and leaves of bok choy.
 They are great sources of fiber and vitamins.
 The only part that gets trimmed off is the very bottom.

 Leftovers of this sheet pan bok choy can be stored in an airtight container in the refrigerator for up to 4 days.
 You can reheat it in the microwave or oven, or enjoy it cold!
 Cooked bok choy does not freeze well, as it will become mushy.

-Now that you know how to cook bok choy in oven, give this nutritious vegetable a try in some other delightful recipes!
+Now that you know how to cook bok choy in the oven, give this nutritious vegetable a try in some other delightful recipes!